lquixada/litemq/README.md

 ### new LiteMQ.Client(options)

-Instantiates a client that will interact with the deafult LiteMQ bus.
+Instantiates a client that will interact with the default LiteMQ bus.

 * **options** is an object whose properties will be copied to the instance.